MicrosoftDocs/dataexplorer-docs/data-explorer/data-factory-integration.md

 ---
 title: 'Azure Data Explorer integration with Azure Data Factory'
-description: 'In this topic, integrate Azure Data Explorer with Azure Data Factory to use the copy, lookup, and command activities' ms.reviewer: tomersh26 ms.topic: how-to ms.date: 08/30/2023
+description: 'In this article, integrate Azure Data Explorer with Azure Data Factory to use the copy, lookup, and command activities.' ms.reviewer: tomersh26 ms.topic: how-to ms.date: 08/30/2023